 The nameAlg parameter in the template is set according to the object type.
-If the object is a restricted-decryption key, then the object is required to have the same nameAlg as the Storage Parent.
-For all other cases, the nameAlg may be any supported hash algorithm.
+If the object is a restricteddecryption key, then the object is required to have the same nameAlg as the Storage Parent.
+For all other cases, the nameAlg can be any supported hash algorithm.